Pylons/pyramid/docs/glossary.rst

     object.
 In :mod:`repoze.bfg`, an interface may be attached to an model object or a request object in order to identify that the object is "of a type".
-Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and security policy lookups.
+Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and other policy lookups.
 Interfaces are exposed to application programmers by the ``view`` ZCML directive or the corresponding ``bfg_view`` decorator in the form of both the ``for`` attribute and the